Skip to main content

 Financial Independence (FI / FIRE)

-The state of having enough investment income and savings to cover living expenses indefinitely without relying on active employment.
-FIRE adds 'Retire Early' to the concept.
+Having enough savings and investment income to cover your living expenses indefinitely—no paycheck required.
+FIRE adds 'Retire Early' to the equation.

-The math is straightforward: the "4% rule" (based on the Trinity Study) suggests you can withdraw 4% of your portfolio annually with a high probability of not running out of money over 30 years.
-This means you need approximately 25 times your annual expenses saved.
-If you spend $40,000/year, you need $1 million ($40,000 x 25).
+The math is surprisingly simple.
+The "4% rule" (based on the Trinity Study) says you can withdraw 4% of your investment portfolio each year with a strong chance of not running out over 30 years.
+Flip that around and you need about 25 times your annual expenses saved.
+If you spend $40,000 a year, your magic number is roughly $1 million.

-There are several FIRE variations: Lean FIRE (achieving FI with minimal expenses, typically under $40,000/year), Fat FIRE (FI with a luxurious lifestyle, typically $100,000+/year), Barista FIRE (partially FI, working part-time to cover the gap), and Coast FIRE (having enough invested that compound growth will cover retirement at a normal age without additional savings).
+The FIRE community has spawned a few flavors: Lean FIRE (reaching FI on minimal expenses, typically under $40,000/year), Fat FIRE (FI with a generous lifestyle, $100,000+/year), Barista FIRE (partially FI, working part-time to close the gap), and Coast FIRE (you've invested enough that compound growth alone will fund a normal-age retirement—no more saving needed).

-The key variables are savings rate and investment returns.
-Someone saving 50% of their income can reach FI in roughly 17 years (assuming 7% real returns), regardless of income level.
-Someone saving 20% takes about 37 years.
-The savings rate is the dominant factor because it both increases assets and demonstrates the ability to live on less.
+Your savings rate is the single biggest lever.
+Someone saving 50% of their income can hit FI in roughly 17 years (assuming 7% real returns), regardless of how much they earn.
+At a 20% savings rate, it takes about 37 years.
+The savings rate packs a double punch: it grows your assets faster and proves you can live on less.

 Frequently Asked Questions